-ENSA – EUROPEAN NATURAL SOY AND PLANT BASED FOODS MANUFACTURERS ASSOCIATION
+ENSA – EUROPEAN PLANT-BASED FOODS ASSOCIATION

 The founding principles of ENSA combine the belief in natural soy products and the use of sound science.
 ENSA seeks to raise awareness among EU citizens and promote the consumption of natural soy and plant-based products, which is an integral part of a healthy, balanced lifestyle.